open-cluster-management-io/policy-collection/README.md

 # Policy Collection

-A collection of policy examples for Open Cluster Management
+A collection of policy examples for Open Cluster Management.

+**NOTE:** _The `master` branch is deprecated in favor of `main` as the primary branch, and is expected to be removed after May 31, 2021.
+Be sure to update any configurations or subscriptions accordingly._

-## Repo structure
+## Repository structure

-This repo hosts policies for Open Cluster Management.
+This repository hosts policies for Open Cluster Management.
 You can find policies from the following folders:

 * [stable](stable) -- Policies in the `stable` folder can be applied with [Red Hat Advanced Cluster Management for Kubernetes](https://www.redhat.com/en/technologies/management/advanced-cluster-management).
 * [community](community) -- Policies in the `community` folder are contributed from the open source community and can be applied with the product governance framework.

 ## Using GitOps to deploy policies to a cluster

-Fork this repository; you will use the forked version of this repo as the target to run the sync against.
+Fork this repository and use the forked version as the target to run the sync against.
 This is to avoid unintended changes to be applied to your cluster automatically.
-To get latest policies from the policy-collection repo, you can pull the latest changes from policy-collection to your own repo through a pull request.
-Any further changes to your repo will automatically be applied to your cluster.
+To get latest policies from the `policy-collection` repository, you can pull the latest changes from `policy-collection` to your own repository through a pull request.
+Any further changes to your repository are automatically be applied to your cluster.

 Make sure you have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and that you are logged into your hub cluster in terminal.